biofloat/biofloat/README.md

 #### Installation

-For now one must clone the repository and install prerequisite software.
-The goal is to have installation on top of Anaconda or Canopy to be as simple as:
+From Anaconda, Canopy, or Unix prompt:

     pip install biofloat

-For plotting data on a map [basemap needs to be installed](http://matplotlib.org/basemap/users/installing.html).
+For plotting data on a map [basemap](http://matplotlib.org/basemap/users/installing.html) needs to be installed.

 #### Usage